 Eventually chronic stress will affect your entire life.
 Here are some more effects:

-- Experiencing muscle spasms, headaches, fatigue, and shortness of breath
+- Muscle spasms, headaches, fatigue, and shortness of breath

-- Making you socially withdraw and having no desire to see other people or participate in things that used to bring you pleasure.
+- Social withdrawal and having no desire to see other people or participate in things that used to bring you pleasure.